 One of the problems that occur on many bay trails is catering for different user groups, such as pedestrians versus cyclists.
 It is essential that provision is made for groups and my advice is to create separate paths for each, to avoid conflict.
 Try to create wide spaces and then mark out a clear pedestrian and a clear cycling section.
 If trying also to get cyclists NOT to use a certain path, you really need to try and ensure that you have offered them an attractive alternative!

 One of the biggest challenges sometimes facing bay trails is keeping the trail for users, to hug the waterfront.
 Private waterfront property, for example, can mean that the route for walkers and cyclists is pushed away from the waterfront area.
 Where possible though, try to avoid sending users away from the waterfront unless absolutely necessary, or at least try to maintain some view or connection to the bay.

-Building a narrative (see also the airport narrative post) is a great way to develop interest in a bay trail.
+Building a narrative (see also the airport narrative post) is a great way to develop an interest in a bay trail.
 You want users to walk away and tell friends and family that they must visit the trail.
-You want tourists to the city in question to also spread word about the trail.
-To do this, the task is greatly enhanced if a a heritage narrative is part of the trail.
-Rather though than random art artefacts and random historical information, develop a narrative that ties all of the history together to make a logical sequence.
+You want tourists to the city in question to also spread the word about the trail.
+To do this, the task is greatly enhanced if a heritage narrative is part of the trail.
+Rather though than random art artefacts and random historical information, develop a narrative that ties all of the histories together to make a logical sequence.
 Tell a story!
 This also helps in engaging schools and universities in the local area, to use the trail for educational purposes.

 If you are planning a wayfinding system for a bay, park or other trails along a waterfront area and need advice, an audit or have a question, please contact us!